 The different types of backlinks pointing to a website play an enormous role in the way search engines determine the value of the site.
-Also called external links, backlinks are still one of the most significant ranking factors used by search algorithms.

 Without a doubt, the two key driving forces for effective SEO are content and links.
 Acquiring and earning backlinks is an integral part of a comprehensive SEO campaign.
 Links signal to search engines that one website thinks another website is trustworthy, authoritative, and provides valuable information.
 Links that come from relevant and high authority websites also provide increased brand awareness, referral traffic, and will directly impact the visibility of a site.

 A few years ago, the nature of link building focused on acquiring high quantities of links, with little or no regard to where the links were coming from.
 Before the Google Penguin Update, link building in mass was a legitimate route to successfully getting your website ranking well in search results.